LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Paramètres
  [in] *pButton*
- Pointeur vers le bouton l’utilisateur a cliqué.
+ Pointeur vers le bouton qui a été cliqué.

  [in] *point*
  Ce paramètre n'est pas utilisé.